 The kids on Saved by the Bell.
 Zack, Slater, and Screech complement Kelly, Jessie, and Lisa.
 The entire main cast is thrown off balance due to Max & Mr. Belding.

-Final Fantasy XII - three males (Vaan, Balthier, Basch) and three females (Ashe, Fran, Penelo) make up the main party, although the group is occasionally joined by "guests" (important NPCs who take the unused fourth spot in a traveling party, all male).
+Final Fantasy XII - three males (Vaan, Balthier, Basch) and three females (Ashe, Fran, Penelo) make up the main party.
+All Guest Star Party Members are male this time.

 Final Fantasy XIII - 3 main females (Vanille, Lightning and Fang) and 3 main males (Sazh, Snow and Hope).